vk-cs/docs-public/docs/en/kubernetes/k8s/quick-start/quick-start.md

 ### 1.1.
 Create a cluster

-1. Go to [personal account](https://msk.cloud.vk.com/app/) VK Cloud.
+1. Go to [management console](https://msk.cloud.vk.com/app/) VK Cloud.
 1. Select [project](../../../tools-for-using-services/account/concepts/projects), where the cluster will be placed.
 1. Go to **Containers** → **Kubernetes clusters**.
 1. If there are no clusters in the selected project yet, click **Create cluster**.